 - 2.1 Non-movement areas include aprons and other areas not under control of the ATCT.
 Clearance from the ATCT to access and move within this area is not required.
 These areas include - a.
-Taxiways: A1, A2, A3, A4, taxilane F b.
-Aprons: Center General Aviation Apron, East General Aviation Apron, Southwest General Aviation Apron, Corporate One Apron, Corporate Two Apron, South T-Hangar Apron, East T-Hangar Apron, Air National Guard (ANG) Apron(s)

-NOTE: Only taxiing civilian aircraft, as well as airport owned and ANG authorized vehicles are permitted to operate on taxilane F.

-NOTE: The Air National Guard Apron(s) are closed to all aircraft operations.
-Only airport owned and ANG authorized vehicles are permitted to operate on the ANG aprons.
+Taxiways: A1, A2, A3, A4, taxilane F - NOTE: Only taxiing civilian aircraft, as well as airport owned and ANG authorized vehicles are permitted to operate on taxilane F. - b.
+Aprons: Center General Aviation Apron, East General Aviation Apron, Southwest General Aviation Apron, Corporate One Apron, Corporate Two Apron, South T-Hangar Apron, East T-Hangar Apron, Air National Guard (ANG) Apron(s) - NOTE: The Air National Guard Apron(s) are closed to all aircraft operations.
+Only airport owned and ANG authorized vehicles are permitted to operate on the ANG aprons. - c.

-c.
 Perimeter Roads

-NOTE: The airside perimeter road shall be used only by W.K.
-Kellogg Airport designated vehicles including airport owned vehicles, refueling vehicles, and other vehicles approved previously in writing by W.K.
-Kellogg Airport Administration to be on the movement area.
+NOTE: The airside perimeter road shall be used only by Battle Creek Executive Airport designated vehicles including airport owned vehicles, refueling vehicles, and other vehicles approved previously in writing by Battle Creek Executive Airport Administration to be on the perimeter roads.